ErfanBahramali/Telegram-Bot-PHP/README.md

 public bool $convertToObject = true;
 ```

-If you want to use Webhook automatically, set this variable to true so that the update is received automatically.
+If you don't want to use Webhook automatically, set this variable to false

 ```php
 /**